As a security manager, I’m fully aware of the fact that sliding glass doors are often the least secure entry points of a house.

 The MultiDrive System also allows you to remotely lock and unlock the door, so you can control the state through a smartphone app.

-These locks are by far the most expensive ones on the list, however, it’s also true that no other lock type features automation and remote accessibility.
+These locks are by far the most expensive ones on the list, however, it’s also true that no other sliding door lock type features automation and remote accessibility.
 So if that’s what you need, this might be a good choice for you.

 Keep in mind that in most cases installation is not a DIY project, and you’re better off leaving it to an expert.